 People want to feel appreciated.
 They want to hear that the work they contribute is meaningful.
 Intentionality is key in building a culture of recognition.

-Dedicate time to peer recognition
+Dedicate time to peer recognition for your team

 Making time for peer recognition can mean a few different things.